Kiama Downs - Minnamurra

 The labour market in Kiama Downs - Minnamurra shows considerable strength compared to most other Australian regions

-Kiama Downs - Minnamurra has a highly educated workforce with significant representation in essential services sectors.
-Its unemployment rate is 2.0% and it experienced an employment growth of 1.4% over the past year, ending June 2025.
+Kiama Downs - Minnamurra has a well-educated workforce with high representation in essential services sectors.
+The unemployment rate was 2.0% as of June 2025, with an estimated employment growth of 1.4% over the past year.

-Conversely, agriculture, forestry & fishing shows lower representation at 0.6% versus the regional average of 5.3%.
-Employment opportunities appear limited locally based on Census data comparisons between working population and resident population.
-In the preceding year, employment increased by 1.4%, while labour force grew by 0.7%, leading to a decrease in unemployment rate by 0.6 percentage points.
-In contrast, Rest of NSW saw employment decline by 0.1% with labour force growth of 0.3%, resulting in an increase in unemployment rate by 0.4 percentage points.
-Statewide, NSW experienced employment contraction of 0.41% (losing 19,270 jobs) as of Sep-25, with a state unemployment rate of 4.3%.
-Nationally, the unemployment rate is 4.5%, and national employment growth is 0.26%.
-Jobs and Skills Australia's forecasts from May 2025 project national employment to grow by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kiama Downs - Minnamurra's employment mix suggests local growth of approximately 6.6%% over five years and 13.7% over ten years, though these are simple extrapolations for illustrative purposes only.
+The area may offer limited local employment opportunities, as indicated by Census data analysis.
+Over the past year, employment increased by 1.4%, labour force grew by 0.7%, and unemployment rate fell by 0.6 percentage points.
+In contrast, Rest of NSW experienced a slight employment decline of 0.1% and labour force growth of 0.3%, with an unemployment rate rise of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kiama Downs - Minnamurra's employment mix suggests local growth of approximately 6.6%% over five years and 13.7% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment